1 | Shoal Bay

 Barbecues, cabanas, cold drinks and the sun are what defines Sandy Island Beach.
 While the island was once known only to a few lucky travelers, the addition of some low impact tourist development has made this into a must do for guests who can make their way here.

-The interactive map above displays the location of 31 beaches in Anguilla.
+This map spotlights the approximate location of 31 beaches in Anguilla.